Knowledge base

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).

-2. Click directly on the name assigned to the concerned product.
+2. Click directly on the name assigned to the product in question.

-3. Click on the concerned email address in the displayed table:
+3. Click on the email address concerned in the table that appears:

 5. Enter the password to log in to your Infomaniak account if prompted.

-6. Choose (a) one of the existing users within your Organization or (b) an external user to the Organization:
+6. Choose (a) one of the users existing within your Organization or (b) an external user to the Organization:

 2. Click the button to Add the user: